 Coypel’s Don Quixote Tapestries: Illustrating a Spanish Novel in Eighteenth-Century France

-The accompanying publication will explore Coypel’s role in illustrating Don Quixote and the circumstances of his designs becoming the most renowned pictorial interpretations of the novel.
-It will also map the production of Coypel's Don Quixote tapestries, from cartoons and engravings to looms in Paris and Brussels.
-The Frick will offer rich education programs that will include a series of lectures on eighteenth-century French and Flemish tapestries and on the illustration of Don Quixote over the centuries.
+An accompanying catalogue will explore Coypel’s role in illustrating Don Quixote and the circumstances of his designs becoming the most renowned pictorial interpretations of the novel.
+It will also map the production of Coypel’s Don Quixote tapestries, from cartoons and engravings to looms in Paris and Brussels.
+RIch education programs will include a series of lectures on eighteenth-century Flemish tapestries, Charles Coypel, and Don Quixote illustration over the centuries.
 Further programs will explore the history of the novel and its influence on artists working in a variety of media, including film, ballet, and opera.
 The exhibition is organized by the Frick’s Associate Curator of Decorative Arts, Charlotte Vignon.

 The exhibition is made possible by The Florence Gould Foundation with additional support from the Grand Marnier Foundation.